Skip to content

 Try fast – Fail fast – Evaluate fast – Try again fast

 The fear of failure is often at the heart of perfectionism.
 The idea of failure has such a powerful effect on so many of us.
-We hear messages from multiple sources about the importance of success, the perils of failure, and how failure can taint any accomplishment that one has worked hard to achieve.
+We hear messages from multiple sources about the importance of success, the perils of failure, and how failure can scar any accomplishment that one has worked hard to achieve.
 The more someone fears failure, the more likely they are to avoid trying something that they find challenging.
 This limits learning and the possibility of achieving something great.
 Obviously, without risk there can be no reward.
 So logically we know that we must risk failure to achieve success.
 I’ll take it further than that: We need failure (yes, failure) in order to achieve success.

 Read more